The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The first can be seen on top of this bus shelter in Admiralty Road, where there are three people depicted in a life-size scale: an elderly woman and an elderly man dancing on the left, and one man playing an accordion while sitting on the right.
 It seems saying: Don’t forget your grandparents!
 Actually, authorities placed barriers around the bus stop in order to protect it.

 Not far away, within the Merrivale Model Village, Banksy positioned a new cottage among the others already present and he wrote on it: Go Big or Go Home.
-It is here: behind the other cottages, next to the castle in the middle.
 The message is clear: you either aim for the stars or do nothing at all.
-The cottage has been placed in a protective transparent box, and it is displayed just a few hours during the day, always under direct supervision.
+The cottage has been placed in a protective transparent box, and was displayed just a few hours during the day, always under direct supervision.
+According to the Google Maps, Merrivale Model Village is temporarily closed and not available for tourists.

 In the same location, on the seafront, there are some benches with a shelter.
-Above this particular one, an arcade-style grabber crane was painted.
+An arcade-style grabber crane was painted.
 This is another example of the relationship of Banksy with seaside: love and criticism.
 You could be… grabbed up.
 In the hours following the apparition, someone added six teddy bears and the words “Banksy Collaboration Emo.”
 Therefore, the artwork is no more the original one.
+Recently, the graffiti protected by plastic board has been defaced with an offensive message.
+Luckily, in January 2022 a local Banksy-fan, “Steven Osborne said he spent 90 minutes scratching away at the slogan by using a plastic spoon” – BBC reported.

 In the beach of Cromer (Norfolk), another type of warning.
 Luxury Rentals Only is a stencil in which the attention of some hermit crabs is captured by a sign with those words, hold by another one in a shell and surrounded by other shells.
 It is precisely on the seawall visible here, next to the beach huts.
 The artwork probably referred to the problems of second homes.
 There are roughly twice as many second homes in the UK as there are people experiencing homelessness.
 Moreover, the city of Norfolk has an extremely large number of vacation homes and local people have incredible difficulty in finding a home.
 The graffiti acquires a large sense and serious message addressing to homelessness, refugees and also rental market.